 We're currently based out of an old chocolate factory in Copenhagen, Denmark, and focus all our time on the social sculpture that is Human Hotel.

 Since 2002, we've worked with human matchmaking as our artistic format.

 A few years later we moved to Berlin and opened up a shop in Mitte where you could request a new life.

 We also ran an Avantgarde Dating service matching artists as couples based solely on their work.
 The idea was to challenge the concept of monogamy.

 In NYC we took experimental matching to the next level with our Life Exchange.
 Participants left a Chelsea townhouse with each others clothes, keys, wallets and lives.

 Back in Europe, we organized a festival that matched artists, creative projects and experimental architects with unused Berlin spaces.

-(What a trip!
-Berlin was still full of cheap spaces back then).
+(So much fun!
+Berlin was still full of cheap spaces back then.)